 Production is, other than being reliant of forced labour to meet quotas, a creator of value.
-And when objects are granted a value, immediately, an economy is born.
-We have no reason to allow this the framework of work.
+And when objects are granted For example, play for me would be making firearms.
+I imagine others would play by baking.
+Some by gardening.
+Play does not need to be idle- you can make something.
+Many people do.
+So where does this idea that nothing would ever get done if everyone played come from?
+As far as I can tell, it comes from the idea of "play" within the framework of a work-based society.
+Play is simply leisure time that we stack up to quantify and store, within the framework of work.
 It is a resource that is sold to us, rather than something that comes from within us.
 So we have been taught that play is consumptive, because the only play available to us is consumptive play.